-Towson OPportunities in STEM (Science, Technology, Engineering, and Mathematics)is a new program sponsored by a grant from the National Science Foundation that is dedicated to increasing the number of students from the Baltimore area successfully completing a B.S. degree in science or mathematics from Towson University.
+Towson OPportunities in STEM (Science, Technology, Engineering, and Mathematics)is a program founded by a grant from the National Science Foundation that is dedicated to increasing the number of students from the Baltimore area successfully completing a B.S. degree in science or mathematics from Towson University.
 TOPS provides a suite of support services that assist students to achieve academically.
 Individuals who are selected to participate in the TOPS program join a community of peers committed to the success of all participants in the program.
 TOPS participants are further encouraged to become peer tutors and mentors who assist other TOPS students as they pursue their degrees in the sciences or mathematics.

 TOPS focuses on enhancing academic achievement and career opportunities in STEM by providing financial, academic, professional, and social support for TOPS participants, depending on individual needs.